MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 The `outDir` parameter tells TypeScript where to put the compiled TS files while setting `declaration` to `true` ensures the type definition files are generated.

 Next, we should add a new script to the `package.json` that will define how we build our project.
-At this stage, you might also want to add an additional script called `prepublishOnly` that tells NPM to build the project prior to publishing it to the NPM registry.
+At this stage, you might also want to add a script called `prepublishOnly` that tells NPM to build the project prior to publishing it to the NPM registry.

 ```json
 "scripts": {